TheGazette/DevDocs/notice/place-options.md

 </tr>
 </table>

-**NOTE:** The following URIs are for submission and once bundle/notice has been posted , user can   [check the status of submission](notice-submissions.md)
+**NOTE:** The following URIs are for submission and once bundle/notice has been posted, user can [check the status of submission](notice-submissions.md)

 ##Legacy submission##
-The uri for legacy bundle submission is **/my-gazette/bundle?legacy=true**.
+The URI for legacy bundle submission is `/my-gazette/bundle?legacy=true`.
 The legacy XML bundle can be posted as request body or multipart file upload

 ##XML submission##

-XMLas request body or multipart file upload.
+XML as request body or multipart file upload.
 <table>
 <tr>
 	<th>Representation URI</th>